Utah Deaf History and Culture

 Special Thanks to Andrea Garff Anderson

-I also want to express my appreciation for Andrea Garff Anderson's efforts in creating an informative and engaging PowerPoint about the Miss Deaf Utah Pageant.
-Her presentation not only provides detailed information about the pageant but also underscores the significant role of the Ambassador Program, a key component that she has highlighted.
-Andrea's dedication and quality of her work are truly commendable.
+Additionally, I want to recognize Andrea Garff Anderson for her unique and impactful work in creating an informative and engaging PowerPoint presentation about the Miss Deaf Utah Pageant.
+Her presentation provides comprehensive information about the pageant, highlighting the important role of the Ambassador Program, which she has emphasized.
+Andrea's dedication and the quality of her work are truly commendable.

 Thank you, Andrea, for all you do!